US$ 1950pp

 Tipping

-After completing the Lobuche East Peak climb, if you want to stay a couple of days extra in Nepal, we can arrange fun activities that suit your preferences.
-There are many things to do, such as the Kathmandu valley tour, the Nagarkot view trip, the Chitwan jungle safari, paragliding, rafting, and canoeing.
+If you'd like to stay a few extra days in Nepal after completing the Lobuche East Peak climb, we can arrange activities tailored to your preferences.
+Popular options include a Kathmandu Valley tour, Nagarkot view trip, Chitwan jungle safari, paragliding, rafting, and canoeing.

 Feedback

-After completing the Lobuche East Peak Climbing, Discovery World Trekking will organize a farewell dinner in Kathmandu.
-After the dinner, we will present you with a trek/climbing achievement certificate (hardcopy).
-You can also provide your feedback after dinner, as your feedback will encourage us to better serve trekkers like you.
+After the Lobuche East Peak Climb, Discovery World Trekking will host a farewell dinner in Kathmandu.
+Following dinner, we will present you with a trek/climbing achievement certificate (hardcopy).
+We encourage you to share your feedback after dinner, as your comments will help us improve our services.

 Useful Info